Draw-Down & Max Draw-down

 However, if you risked 10 % you would only have $32,805 after only 5 losing trade positions that's less than what you'd have if you risked only 2 % of your account and lost all 20 trade positions.

-If you lost 87.50% of your capital you'd have to make 640 % profit to go back to break-even.
+Should you lose 87.50% of your funds, you would have to gain 640 % to get back to the point where you started even.

 As compared and analyzed to if you lost 32% of your trading capital you'd have to make 47 % profit just to go back to break-even.
 To compare and analyze it with the illustrations 47 % is a lot easier to break-even than 640% is.